abhilashjp/lookupapp/docs/how-to-verify/siren-france.md

 ## SIREN Search on INPI data portal

 SIREN number search option is available for free on the INPI data portal in France.
 You can access the nif search [here](https://data.inpi.fr/).
-You can search of a company by its name , SIREN, applicant etc. INPI portal contains the data from the registries of the commercial courts centralised in the French Companies Register (RNE).
+You can search of a company by its name , SIREN, SIRET, applicant etc. INPI portal contains the data from the registries of the commercial courts centralised in the French Companies Register (RNE).

 <table align="center" border="0px" border-color="#dedede"><tr><td>